oneminch/Bentolio/README.md

-# Bentolio — Minimal Portfolio (Nuxt 4 + Tailwind CSS 4 + GSAP)
+# Bentolio

 A minimal portfolio template built with Nuxt 4, Tailwind CSS 4, and GSAP.

 All content and basic styling are configured via `app/app.config.ts`.

 ![Screenshot](/public/screenshot.png)

+> For the original Astro version (not actively updated), check the [`astro`](https://github.com/oneminch/Bentolio/tree/astro) branch.

 ## Features